C0mposer/C-Game-Modding-Utility/README.md

 [Click here to see the Wiki](https://github.com/C0mposer/C-Game-Modding-Utility/wiki)

 ## Quick Start:
-***This  quick start will get you up and running creating a mod that runs every frame along side a game***
+***This quick start will get you up and running creating a mod in C that runs every frame along side a game***

 ### Creating a Project
 To get started, you'll need to create a project for your game mod.